-Before doing electrical work on the idler printed circuit board, disconnect the battery.
+Before doing electrical work, disconnect the battery.

 When installing a new battery or using a jumper battery to start the engine, be sure the battery polarity is connected properly.
 The correct polarity is negative ground.
-Damage to the engine alternator and the printed circuit board can result from incorrect connection.
+Damage to the engine alternator and the Engine Control Unit can result from incorrect connection.

-- 1. The solenoid plunger must work freely and not bind.
-Dust the plunger about once a year with graphite powder. - 2.
-Proper operation of the idler requires good grounding of the printed circuit board, reed switch, and battery. - 3.
-Idler solenoid is activated for high idle. - If desired, the welder can be used without automatic idling by setting the "Idler" switch to the "High" position.
+- 1. Proper operation of the idler requires good grounding of the Engine Control Unit, current sensing printed circuit board and battery. - If desired, the welder can be used without automatic idling by setting the "Idler" switch to the "High" position.